Why are medical IDs important for those living with Heart Disease?

 A heart attack is a life-threatening emergency that requires quick action.
 Immediate diagnosis and treatment reduces potential damage to the heart and could save lives.

-A medical ID for heart disease can alert medical professionals of everything they need to know about your heart health.
+A medical ID for heart disease can alert medical professionals of the type of heart disease you have.
+The ID will also relay important details unique to your condition and heart health.
 Not all heart diseases are the same.
-Some patients have implanted medical device and take different medications to manage their health condition.
+Some patients have an implanted medical device and take different medications to manage their health condition.
 A custom-engraved bracelet or necklace is recommended to reflect a patient’s most updated and precise medical information.

 “Medical personnel should know about your pacemaker before ordering diagnostics involving an MRI, which is among the devices that may interfere with your pacemaker.
 Consider an ID bracelet or necklace for added security and convenience.” - American Heart Association